CarlesZ/apama-epl/README.md

 Include a JAVA example that shows/explains how to send events to the Apama correlators, using Java for reading from an Apache log in order to track the user web site interaction, to promote real-time offers among other use cases.

+May-2015: New Apama Queries has been release.
+Queries offers: Scalable event storage, horizontal processing scalability and a graphical interface for business analyst.

 Enjoy it!
 carlesz@yahoo.com